krishkumar84/agrosync-prototype/README.md

 # AgroSync

 AgroSync is a platform that bridges the gap between farmers and consumers by enabling direct transactions through a Node.js-powered platform.
-It includes features like crop listing, direct purchasing, secure transactions via Stripe, chat support, and crop quality grading using machine learning.
+It includes features like crop listing, direct purchasing, secure transactions via Razorpay, chat support, and crop quality grading using machine learning.

 ## Features

 - **Farmer Crop Listings**: Farmers can list their crops with detailed information.
 - **Direct Purchases**: Consumers can directly purchase crops from farmers.
-- **Secure Transactions**: Integrated Stripe for secure and easy payments.
+- **Secure Transactions**: Integrated Razorpay for secure and easy payments.
 - **Chat Functionality**: Real-time chat between users and farmers.
 - **Chatbot**: Automated user support with a chatbot.
 - **Machine Learning for Crop Grading**: Ensures the quality of listed crops.